crossplane/crossplane/design/one-pager-merge-jets-proposal.md

   * Classic with [27 CRDs][provider-gcp-crds] with 11 beta CRDs.
   * Jet with [438 CRDs][jet-gcp-crds], no beta CRDs.

-Both variants of each reach those goals at different levels but none of them are maintained by their cloud vendor.
+Both variants of each cloud reach those goals at different levels but none of them are maintained by their cloud vendor.
 The aim of this document is to capture a decision about the future of these provider implementations with the goals stated above in mind.

 ## Proposal

-There were three options in the provider strategy doc:
+There were three options in the [provider strategy doc][strategy-doc]:
 * Option A: Completely separate providers.
+  * The initial decision.
 * Option B: One provider but Jet-based resources in their own API group.
 * Option C: One provider and no Jet vs classic difference.
 Only API version would be bumped if the implementation changes.

-We should go with the Option C, i.e. use Terrajet in [`provider-aws`][provider-aws], provider-azure and provider-gcp as another way of generating CRDs and controllers so that they can reach the goal of coverage really fast.
+We should go with the Option C, i.e. use Terrajet in [`provider-aws`][provider-aws], [`provider-azure`][provider-azure] and [`provider-gcp`][provider-gcp] as another way of generating CRDs and controllers so that they can reach the goal of coverage really fast.
 Then the community can keep investing in that single provider and make each CRD mature enough to depend on in production.
 In this way, we can increase the usage by increasing both the coverage and the maturity of the CRDs in a consolidated way.
 This increase in usage can attract cloud vendors to come and join the maintainership of these providers.
 Once they do, they can either progressively convert the implementation of the controllers to their choice of technology or start with new providers which we can suggest people to use and we can provide migration tooling from the community-maintained one.
 In either case, the users would see a clear path forward and we'd not waste any efforts by the community.

 Note that we are making two decisions here:
 * There will be a single provider.